 This is a course which presents the fundamentals of programming with Visual Basic.
-Topics covered will include problem solving, program development, data types, subroutines, control structures for selection and loops, random and sequential files, arrays, functions, strings, and graphics.
+Topics covered will include problem solving, program development, data types, subroutines, control structures for selection and loops, file processing, arrays, functions, strings, and graphics.

 Prerequisite: MATH 1101 or MATH 1111 or consent of Division Chair.